omri3000/Moonactive-task/README.md

    cd ./frontend/
    npm i

-6. Start react server it will run on port 3000
+6. Start react server.
+It will run on port 3000

    npm start